Enter the Knowledge platform

 The work in CoPro is completed within the group of Industrial Process and Energy Systems Engineering (IPESE), directed by Professor François Maréchal.
 EPFL and IPESE work together with an extensive network of partners including other universities, institutes of technology, developing and emerging countries, secondary schools and colleges, industry and economy, policitical circles and the general public, to bring about real impact for society.

 The Centre for Research and Technology-Hellas (CERTH) is the one of the largest in Greece and carries out fundamental and applied research in Chemical Processes and Alternative Energy Sources systems, among others.
 The Chemical Process and Energy Resources Institute (CPERI) of CERTH is the leading research institute and has participated in numerous EU and National projects related to energy field acting as a technology and systems integrator and demonstration case provider.
-CERTH has unique knowledge in system design, engineering and integration of industrial automation systems, supervisory control and optimization for industrial processes combined with reactive scheduling and planning techniques.
+CERTH has unique knowledge in system design, engineering and integration of industrial automation systems, supervisory control and optimisation for industrial processes combined with reactive scheduling and planning techniques.

 The CSIC is an autonomous, multi-disciplinary public research body affiliated to the Spanish Government, covering most fields of science social sciences and technology.
 The CSIC has its own legal structure and is represented throughout the Spanish territory with a total of 132 centers/institutes.

 LeiKon GmbH is an innovative company working in the area of process control engineering, vertical data communication and MES (Manufacturing Execution Solution).
 LeiKon was founded in 1999 as a spin off of the University of Technology Aachen (RWTH Aachen).
 LeiKon is a SME (Small and Medium Enterprise) and acts as consulter and system integrator of industrial automation systems in process industry.
 LeiKon has also more than 15 years experience in innovation and technology transfer as well as in industrial project management.